 - Solution #18 has the same advantages as solution #17.
 In addition it decouples the restoration from NRF functionality.
 The new DRNF can be co-located with the NRF or with any other NF.

 - Sol#19 decouples the new restoration functionality from the NRF functionality.
 This solution defines a direct path from the UDR to its consumers (UDM, PCF, NEF), and similarly from UDM to its consumers (AMF, SMF, SMSF, NEF).
 This direct communication is based on existing "default subscription to notification" mechanism that is defined in NF notification receiver profile.
 In addition, this mechanism is not affected by the UDR potential data loss, since the "default subscription to notification" endpoint is stored in the NF profile of the consumer, that is, it does not rely in e.g., subscriptions stored in the UDR.
 Then, this solution minimizes the number of elements in the network that are required to be impacted, that is, only the NF consumers that need to receive the notification as well as the notification senders.
 The fact that the NF consumers receive directly the indication of "Potential UDR Data Inconsistency" has the advantage that these elements are the ones that has the knowledge to react upon, without the intervention of any other intermediate elements (e.g., NRF).

+- Sol#XA combines Sol#17, Sol#18, and Sol#19, and inherits advantages of those, by introducing RCF which allows UDR consumer or its end consumer to either explicitly or implicitly subscribe to notifications in case UDR fails.

+- Sol#XB is based on Sol#XA except with the difference that end consumer, i.e. consumer of UDR consumer such as AMF, is not entitled for explicit subscription to notifications.
+With this option there are less impacts to end consumers regarding discovery of RCF (whether the support exists or not, including roaming scenario), and on number of signaling from end consumer.

+- For both solutions #XA and #XB, following concerns were raised, and as a result it was seen that these solutions were not seen as optimal way forward:

+- Introducing a new NF only for a very rare UDR failure, which might even be rare with the cloud-based technology, was not seen as useful.

+- Use of new NF is complex, and solution with complex mechanism should be avoided.

+- Introducing new NF for the sake of providing stateless UDM was not seen effective, as it is only cascading the state to another entity.

+- In order to avoid introducing new NF, possibility of new Service without binding to specific NF was discussed, however current stage2 specification does not allow such deployment and concluded such approach should not be taken to introduce the Service proposed in the two solutions.

+- Solution #XB could have several implementation options to realize RCF, but it was seen such optionality is not helpful for operators deciding how to deploy the feature.

 7.1.4 Notification content